plus3it/pshelp-formula/README.md

     -   `Save-Help -Module * -DestinationPath C:\pshelp -Force -Verbose -ErrorAction SilentlyContinue`
     -   Ignore any errors...
 -   Repeat the above steps for ws2016.
-Do not install every feature, but at least install (this list is for ws2016 and ws2019, not every feature listed is available in both):
+Do not install every feature, but at least install the following features (this list is for ws2016 and ws2019, not every feature listed is available in both):
     -   bitlocker
     -   containers (ws2016)
     -   i/o quality of service